 MCM Program: The Master of Science in Conservation Medicine (MCM) demonstrates Tufts’ commitment to the One Health approach in health education.
 MCM is a twelve-month program designed to build upon individual students’ disciplinary strengths, provide foundational knowledge in emerging conservation medicine issues, and foster cross-sectoral collaboration.
 Graduates of the program are uniquely prepared to enter a broad variety of health and policy careers, and are equipped with an integrated understanding of human and environmental health distinct from more narrowly-focused traditional programs.

-Doctor of Public Health Program: Tufts has recently added depth to its public health education programs with a new Doctorate in Public Health (DrPH) degree offered through Tufts University School of Medicine.
-The new degree’s interdisciplinary curriculum draws from across the University’s distinguished graduate schools in medicine, nutrition, veterinary sciences, dentistry, engineering and international relations.
-Students will learn from nationally and internationally renowned faculty who bring with their public health training a wide range of expertise in law, medicine, veterinary medicine, sociology, anthropology, environmental science and engineering, nutrition, infectious diseases, communications, social work, and global health.
-Tufts will enroll its inaugural DrPH class in the fall of 2013.
+Doctor of Public Health Program: Tufts added depth to its public health education programs in the fall of 2013 with a Doctorate in Public Health (DrPH) degree offered through Tufts University School of Medicine.
+The degree’s interdisciplinary curriculum draws from across the University’s distinguished graduate schools in medicine, nutrition, veterinary sciences, dentistry, engineering and international relations.
+Students learn from nationally and internationally renowned faculty who bring with their public health training a wide range of expertise in law, medicine, veterinary medicine, sociology, anthropology, environmental science and engineering, nutrition, infectious diseases, communications, social work, and global health.

 For a list of the faculty affiliated with TIE involved in this research, please see our Affiliated Faculty Page.